Also, I found this in the pocket of my apron at work. I'm... not the best at limbs. |

 I'm bobbing my head!
 This is a good sign.

-Almost Crimes (Radio Kills Remix) - I always hate songs that reference things that I don't understand.
+Second Song: Almost Crimes (Radio Kills Remix) - I always hate songs that reference things that I don't understand.
 What is Radio Kills?
 Why remix it?
 Was the original not good enough for you?!
 The song seems good, though.
 BSS seems like they usually start their songs off a little underwhelming, and then they move in for the ultra-rock super-kill.
 This song is pretty standard until the saxophone comes in.

 Overall Ruling: Pretty good, I guess.
 The second song isn't really what I'm looking for right now-- kind of a mix between Built to Spill and The Offspring, but I think these guys deserve more chances.